 What is Leaky Gut?

-Our intestines are an integral part of our bodies.
-They are responsible for absorbing majority of the nutrients and minerals we consume, recovering water and electrolytes, and digestion.
+Our intestines are responsible for absorbing majority of the nutrients and minerals we consume, recovering water and electrolytes, and digestion.
 Leaky Gut Syndrome has been introduced as a condition where the intestines are not functioning properly, or ‘leaking’.
 Scientifically, this can be referred to as increased intestinal permeability.
-Intestines that are unhealthy may have holes or cracks in the lining allowing unwanted material to leak into surrounding tissues in the body.
-This leak makes it very difficult for the intestines to do their job of identifying what to absorb and what needs to be digested.
+Intestines that are unhealthy may have holes or cracks in the lining.
+This allows unwanted material to leak into surrounding tissues in the body.
+The leak makes it very difficult for the intestines to determine what to absorb and what to excrete.
 (1)

 How is Leaky Gut developed?

 Some of us may have a genetic predisposition where our digestive system is more sensitive than the average person.
-However, as the American diet continues to change – it is becoming more and more common in many humans.
+However, as the American diet continues to change – it is becoming more and more common in many people today.
 Today’s diet is lacking in fiber and high in sugar and saturated fats.
-We are seeing less and less nutrients and minerals in our foods due to soil depletion, food processing and storing and even in our cooking methods.
-So, by the time a meal reaches your plate the nutritional value is not nearly what it used to be.
+We are also seeing less nutrients and minerals in our foods due to soil depletion, food processing, subpar storage and our cooking methods.
+By the time a meal reaches your plate the nutritional value is not nearly what it used to be and even further away from what it should be.
 Supplementation can be beneficial to combat the loss of nutrients in our food as long as you are sure you are absorbing the minerals so the body can reap the benefits.

 What You Can do to Have a Healthier Gut

-If the intestines are having difficulties absorbing nutrients and minerals it is important to recognize that changing your diet to include key vitamins and minerals will ensure your body can function at its highest level.
-In addition to choosing a healthier diet, supplementing minerals such as Iron, Selenium and Zinc will aid in a healthier gut.
+Changing your diet to include key vitamins and minerals will support your body to function at its highest level.
+In addition to choosing a healthier diet, supplementing minerals such as iron, potassium, selenium and/or zinc may aid in a healthier gut.
+Drinking health amounts of water, getting enough rest and exercise are also great ways to naturally improve gut health.